Spine Surgeons conducting a Cervical spine procedure

 • Medical History: Physicians often conduct a detailed assessment of the patient’s symptoms and medical history.

-• Electromyography (EMG) and Nerve Conduction Studies: To assess nerve function and identify any abnormalities.
+• Electromyography (EMG) and Nerve Conduction Studies: These tests assess nerve function and help identify any abnormalities impacting muscle activity and sensory nerves.

 Treatment Methods: